IonBoleac/mqtt-broker/mqtt-tls/README.md

 ## Clean the application
-To clean all data that are created by the script including all the crestifications, run the following command:
+To clean all data that are created by the script including all the certifications, run the following command:

 ```bash
 ./init.sh deep_clean